Go to the Nature Institute’s home page

 If gravitational forces tend toward complete insignificance at the cellular level, the same can hardly be said of electrical forces.
 The first thing to realize is how much more powerful than gravity is the electrical force.
 Here is one way to think about it.
 If you considered two isolated electrons to be point masses and placed them 1 meter apart, there would be a certain force of gravitational attraction between them.
 Suppose, then, that you wanted to know where you should place them in order for the magnitude of the electrical force between them (a force of repulsion rather than attraction in this case) to be of the same magnitude as the gravitational force at 1 meter.

-The answer is that you would have to separate the electrons by approximately 200,000 light years.7 This amounts to more than 34 billion times 34 billion miles.
+The answer is that you would have to separate the electrons by approximately 200,000 light years.
+This hardly seems believable but is, I am assured on good authority,7 the correct answer.
+Two hundred thousand light years amounts to more than 34 billion times 34 billion miles.
 This is too much to get one’s head around, so the take-home point is simply that the electrical force is inconceivably stronger than the gravitational force.

 The remarkable thing is that, in most of our routine experience of the world around us, we would hardly suspect the ubiquitous presence of such monstrous forces relative to our experience of gravity.
 This has to do with the fact that, in the world we normally experience, the bearers of negative electrical forces, such as electrons, are more or less counterbalanced by bearers of positive electrical forces, such as protons.